rnett/symbol-export/Module.md

 }
 ```

-Then the importer project can import a `Symbols` object containing the exported symbols (the package defaults to the project's group ID).
+Then the importer project can import a `Symbols` object containing the exported symbols for any declarations in `exporter` marked with `@ExportSymbol` (`Symbol`'s package defaults to the project's group ID).

 Dependencies on the annotations ([annotations]) and symbol library ([symbols]) will be added automatically to the exporting and importing projects, respectively (this can be opted out of).